 The Bottom Line

-Polyurethane caulk sealant can be hard to remove from hands, fingers, and other skin areas if it gets time to dry.
+Polyurethane caulk sealant can be hard to remove from hands, fingers, and other skin areas if it has time to dry.
+The best way to avoid getting the sealant on your skin is by using gloves when caulking.

 Jack Luis is a semi-retired painter who loved painting his clients’ ideas on their walls.